Network interfaces & requirements

 The uplink network is used to connect the gateway to your home or company network.
 Through this port, the gateway is expected to reach the internet.
 By default the gateway will request an IP address from the DHCP server running on this network, but it’s also possible to define a static IP address for the gateway.

 The anchor network is used to connect the anchors to the gateway.
 It is strongly recommended that only anchors (and network switches) are connected to this network.
+Also from a security point of view we recommend the anchor network to be isolated either physically or by using VLANs.
 On the anchor network of the gateway, a DHCP server is configured which assigns IP addresses within the subnetwork 10.0.0.1/24.
 When a device is connected to the anchor network, it will receive an IP address from the gateway, and it will be able to access the gateway through the static IP address 10.0.0.254.

 Sometimes, it may occur that the subnet 10.0.0.1/24 is already in use for a different application.
 This is fine and will work if the anchor network is physically separated from the other network.
 Although if this is not the case and switches are shared for different applications, VLANs need to be configured on the switches.
 This will give problems if the subnet or any overlapping subnet is used in another part of the network.
 In these situations we can configure a different subnet on the gateway for the anchor network, contact us on email@example.com.